 Selection & Judging

 Submissions will be judged by the Alexander Valley Film Festival Selection Committee.
 The selection committee will be comprised of film industry professionals, community leaders, and three panelists chosen by the Healthcare Foundation Northern Sonoma County.
 If a film is selected for screening, the entrant will be contacted by AVFS.
 Films will be screened at the Alexander Valley Film Festival October 18-21, 2018.
 Screening schedule and details will be posted on the AVFS website as they become available.
-Click here to view a copy of the rubric to be used by the judges (in development).
+Click here to view a copy of the rubric to be used by the judges.

 MENTAL HEALTH RESOURCES*